 Winter is Coming

 The Firefox theme is based on Mozilla Firefox’s developer tools.
 Its perfect balance of cool colors gives it an elegant look with neon-lighted icons.
-For easy switching between tabs, it gives a highlighted underline on opened tabs to ensure the quick transition.
+For easy switching between tabs, it gives a highlighted underline on opened tabs to ensure a quick transition.
 It’s available in dark and light versions.

 Sublime Material Theme

-Developed by Mattia Astorino, the Sublime Material theme is a great way to align the theme’s style with the default VSCode that can’t be changed.
+Developed by Mattia Astorino, the Sublime Material theme is a great way to align the theme’s style with the default VS Code that can’t be changed.
 It’s a popular trending IDE available and has gained tremendous love from many developers.
 It’s available in dark and light versions to help you transition from coding during the day to the night.